-The Company holds a 100% interest in four projects in North America: 1) the Company's flagship project is the Thorn Gold-Silver Project located in British Columbia, Canada; 2) the recently acquired Hog Heaven Silver-Gold Project located in Northwest Montana, USA; 3) the Langis-Hudson Bay Silver-Cobalt Project located in Northeast Ontario, Canada; and 4) the Atlin Gold Project in Northwest British Columbia, Canada.
+The Company wholly owns four projects in North America: 1) the Thorn Gold-Silver Project located in British Columbia, Canada; 2) the recently acquired Hog Heaven Silver-Gold-Copper Project located in Northwest Montana, USA; 3) the Langis-Hudson Bay Silver-Cobalt Project located in Northeast Ontario, Canada; and 4) the Atlin Gold Project in Northwest British Columbia, Canada.
 The Company may seek partners to co-develop one or more if its projects.